randym/axlsx/README.md

     of 'numbers' in excel.
   - added support for :none option on chart axis labels
   - added support for paper_size option on worksheet.page_setup
-- **August.27.12**: 1.2.2
-   - minor patch for auto-filters
-   - minor documentation improvements.
-- **August.12.12**: 1.2.1
-   - Add support for hyperlinks in worksheets
-   - Fix example that was using old style cell merging with concact.
-   - Fix bug that occurs when calculating the font_size for cells that use a user specified style which does not define sz
-- **August.5.12**: 1.2.0
-   - rebuilt worksheet serialization to clean up the code base a bit.
-   - added data labels for charts
-   - added table header printing for each sheet via defined_name.
-This means that when you print your worksheet, the header rows show for every page
-- **July.??.12**: 1.1.9 release
-   - lots of code clean up for worksheet
-   - added in data labels for pie charts, line charts and bar charts.
-   - bugfix chard with data in a sheet that has a space in the name are now auto updating formula based values
-- **July.14.12**: 1.1.8 release
-   - added html entity encoding for sheet names.
-This allows you to use characters like '<' and '&' in your sheet names.
-   - new - first round google docs interoperability
-   - added filter to strip out control characters from cell data.
-   - added in interop requirements so that charts are properly exported to PDF from Libra Office
-   - various readability improvements and work standardizing attribute names to snake_case.
-Aliases are provided for backward compatiblity
-- **June.11.12**: 1.1.7 release
-   - fix chart rendering issue when label offset is specified as a percentage in serialization and ensure that formula are not stored in value caches
-   - fix bug that causes repair warnings when using a text only title reference.
-   - Add title property to axis so you can lable the x/y/series axis for charts.
-   - Add sheet views with panes

 Please see the {file:CHANGELOG.md} document for past release information.